Being ‘present online’… requires having people with vision, understanding and dedication engaged in the effort of communication.

 Anne Walsh was a pioneer of innovative online communication.
 Following many years in secondary school classrooms and administration, she worked with Adele Howard rsm at Fraynework to create award-winning digital resources which were used locally and internationally to communicate, educate and inspire.
 Since 2012 she has been a consultant in online communications to organisations who do “work that matters”.

-A teacher by training and commitment, Anne remains involved in education as a member of Marian College Stewardship Council, Sunshine and a Director of the Vic/Sth Australian Education Board for Kildare Ministries.
-She is a member of Writers Victoria, Editors Victoria, the Australian Catholic Press Association (ACPA) and Communicators for Religious.
+A teacher by training and commitment, Anne remains involved in education as a member of Marian College Stewardship Council, Sunshine West and a Director of the Vic/Sth Australian Education Board for Kildare Ministries.
+She is a member of Writers Victoria, the Victorian branch of IPED (Institute of Professional Editors), the Australian Catholic Press Association (ACPA), Communicators for Women Religious (CWR) and The Global Foundation.

 As a writer and communicator, Anne continues to work with many organisations to help give voice to their stories.